latextemplates/LNCS/README.md

 After that you can use and push the `master` branch as usual.
 Notes on syncing with the upstream repository [are available from GitHub](https://help.github.com/articles/syncing-a-fork/).
 Note that we decided to call the upstream branch `template` to have a clear distinction between the real content (maintained in your `master` branch) and the template (maintained in the `template` branch).

+## Warnings on ShareLaTeX

+ShareLaTeX might output following warning:

+> LaTeX Warning: You have requested, on input line 8, version
+> 2015/06/24' of document class llncs, but only version2004/08/17 v2.14
+> LaTeX document class for Lecture Notes in Computer Science'
+> is available.

+The reason is that you did not download `llncs.cls` from <ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/>, but you did get if from somewhere else.
+Please use the latest version offered by Springer.

 ## Development